ava-labs/avalanche-starter-kit/src/5-native-to-erc20-interchain-token-transferer/_INSTRUCTIONS.md

 The following code example will show you how to send a Subnet's native token to the C-Chain using Teleporter and Foundry.
 This demo is conducted on a local network run by the CLI, but can be applied to Fuji Testnet and Avalanche Mainnet directly.

-**All token bridge contracts and interfaces implemented in this example implementation are maintained in the [teleporter-token-bridge](https://github.com/ava-labs/teleporter-token-bridge/tree/main/contracts/src) repository.**
+**All token bridge contracts and interfaces implemented in this example implementation are maintained in the [avalanche-interchain-token-transfer](https://github.com/ava-labs/avalanche-interchain-token-transfer/tree/main/contracts/src) repository.**

-If you prefer full end-to-end testing written in Golang for bridging ERC20s, native tokens, or any combination of the two, you can view the test workflows directly in the [teleporter-token-bridge](https://github.com/ava-labs/teleporter-token-bridge/tree/main/tests/flows) repository.
+If you prefer full end-to-end testing written in Golang for bridging ERC20s, native tokens, or any combination of the two, you can view the test workflows directly in the [avalanche-interchain-token-transfer](https://github.com/ava-labs/avalanche-interchain-token-transfer/tree/main/tests/flows) repository.

-Deep dives on each template interface can be found [here](https://github.com/ava-labs/teleporter-token-bridge/blob/main/contracts/README.md).
+Deep dives on each template interface can be found [here](https://github.com/ava-labs/avalanche-interchain-token-transfer/blob/main/contracts/README.md).

-_Disclaimer: The teleporter-token-bridge contracts used in this tutorial are under active development and are not yet intended for production deployments.
+_Disclaimer: The avalanche-interchain-token-transfer contracts used in this tutorial are under active development and are not yet intended for production deployments.
 Use at your own risk._

 ## Local Network Environment